0xktn/cse-maw-poc/docs/ENCLAVE_DEVELOPMENT.md

 # Enclave Development

-This guide covers developing the trusted application that runs inside the AWS Nitro Enclave, handling secure data processing, encryption, and attestation.
+This guide covers the trusted application running inside the AWS Nitro Enclave, which handles secure data processing and encryption.

 ## Overview

 The enclave application is the "Trusted" component that:
-1. Listens for commands via vsock
+1. Listens for commands via vsock (port 5000)
-2. Retrieves the Trusted Session Key (TSK) from KMS using attestation
+2. Retrieves the Trusted Session Key (TSK) from KMS using hardware attestation
-3. Decrypts incoming ciphertext, processes data, and encrypts results
+3. Encrypts/decrypts workflow data using AES-256-GCM
-4. Returns encrypted data to the host
+4. Returns encrypted results to the host

 ```
 ┌────────────────────────────────────────┐